 - Crumb the cake in a large bowl and mix it with the pineapple pieces.

 - Whip the heavy cream shortly.
 Slowly start adding the stabilizer (or replacement), and the vanilla sugar or vanilla extract.
 Beat until the heavy cream is properly whipped.
 Add to the bowl.

 - Place the grated coconut on a large plate and toss the balls in it until they are covered with coconut all over.

-- Cream stabilizer is not always necessary, you will have to decide if the whipped cream is stable enough or not.
-Cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
+- The cream stabilizer is not always necessary, you will have to decide if the whipped cream is stable enough or not.
+The cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
 In this case, you will mix 2 teaspoons icing sugar with 2 teaspoon cornstarch and use exactly as described in the recipe.

 - 1 teaspoon pure vanilla extract can be used instead.
-In this case, add one tablespoon sugar to the mixture.
+In this case, add one tablespoon of sugar to the mixture.
 To make your own vanilla sugar, have a look at this post.